 Until we are aware of what needs to change in us, there will be no growth.
 Becoming aware isn’t easy.
 The best, or at least the most preferred and softest way, to spur change is through a gentle whisper or nudge from God to pursue it.
 Sometimes that is called feeling “convicted”.
 God has some work to do on you and he has let you know in a way you are ready to accept and spend time working on.

 All this change and growth takes time.
-And usually they are tiny and subtle.
+And usually the changes and growth are tiny and subtle.
 But as my recovery book says, “gradually, and at first imperceptibly, our outlook (attitude) shifts”.
 But time is a gift.
 “Time offers me evidence” that what I am doing is working.
 This evidence of changed behavior over time, provides reinforcement and “strong support in times of doubt and helps boost my courage in times of fear.”